 You can download a garden tour signup sheet here.

-The 2020 80th Annual Garden Tour is scheduled for Sunday May 3rd.
-Children's activities start at noon and the gardens are open from 1-5pm.
+The 2021 80th Annual Garden Tour is scheduled for Sunday May 10th.
+The gardens are open from 1-6pm.
 This annual event is free and open to the public.
 Come see what our creative neighbors manage to accomplish in a tiny space.
 The alleys between N. Franklin and West and between Park Ave and West will be open to tour the backyard gardens.
 Refreshments and brochures will be stationed in the alleys.